material-components/material-components-android/docs/components/DockedToolbar.md

 *   `DockedToolbar`
     *   [Class source](https://github.com/material-components/material-components-android/tree/master/lib/java/com/google/android/material/dockedtoolbar/DockedToolbarLayout.java)

-### Making Docked Toolbar accessible
+### Making docked toolbar accessible

-You should set a `contentDescription` on all the actions in the Docked Toolbar so that screen readers like TalkBack can properly announce what each action represents.
+You should set a `contentDescription` on all the actions in the docked toolbar so that screen readers like TalkBack can properly announce what each action represents.

-You can also control the ordering of the Talkback focus through the `accessibilityTraversalBefore` and `accessibilityTraversalAfter` flags.
+You can also control the ordering of the TalkBack focus through the `accessibilityTraversalBefore` and `accessibilityTraversalAfter` flags.

-For example, if you want the Docked Toolbar to gain Talkback focus first, you can set these accessibility flags like below:
+For example, if you want the docked toolbar to gain TalkBack focus first, you can set these accessibility flags like below:

 ```xml